-If you haven’t tried golden milk yet, you’re missing out since it’s a creamy yet lactose-free hot milk drink packed with nutrients.
+If you haven’t tried golden milk yet, you’re missing out since it’s a creamy yet lactose-free hot milk drink packed with health benefits.

 What Is Golden Milk?